CyberGen49/express-file-index/README.md

 ![Screenshot of both themes](./promo.png)

-I use this project for my personal file server.
-See it in practice [here](https://files.cybah.me/)!
+Check out this project in production on my personal file server [here](https://files.cybah.me/)!

 ## Features

+- **Directory Indexing**: Display a navigable file index for directories.
-- **Static File Serving**: Serves files directly from the specified root directory.
+- **Static File Serving**: Serve files directly from the specified root directory.
-- **Directory Indexing**: Displays a navigable file index for directories.
-- **Customizable UI**: Use the built-in EJS template or provide your own.
+- **Customizable UI**: Use the built-in EJS templates or provide your own.
 - **Sorting Options**: Sort files by name, size, or modification date.
 - **Hidden Files**: Hide files with specific prefixes from the index.
 - **Zip Downloads**: Optionally allow downloading directories as zip archives.
-- **Recursive Directory Stats**: Calculate accurate sizes and modification times for directories.
+- **Recursive Directory Stats**: Optionally calculate accurate sizes and modification times for directories.
+- **Custom File Viewer**: View and share images, videos, audio files, rendered markdown, and text files complete with syntax highlighting with a custom file viewer.
 - **Readme Display**: Parse and display README.md files in directories.
-- **File Previews**: View images, videos, audio files, and text files complete with syntax highlighting without leaving the file index.
 - **Clean URL Aliases**: Allow accessing files and directories with clean aliases in addition to their normal names.
 - **JSON API**: Allow fetching directory indexes as JSON.